trebeljahr/trebeljahr.com/_booknotes/from-bacteria-to-bach-and-back.md

 > Brains are computers but they are very unlike the computers in use today.
 Composed of billions of idiosyncratic neurons that evolved to feed for themselves, the brain's functional architecture is more like a free market than a "politburo" hierarchy where all tasks are assigned from on high.
 The fundamental architecture of animal brains (including human brains) is probably composed of Bayesian Networks that are highly competent expectation-generators that don't have to comprehend what they are doing.
 Comprehension — *our* kind of comprehension — is only made possible by the arrival on the scene quite recently of a new kind of evolutionary replicator — culturally transmitted informational entities: memes.

 Brains are different from computers, neurons live and compete for resources in a free market.
 Forming a learning structure in the form of expectation matching bayesian machines from the bottom up.
 These structures can 'comprehend', but *real* comprehension is enabled only by memes.
+There is a section in [Complexity by Mitchell Waldrop](/booknotes/complexity) that details that same topic beautifully.

 ### Chapter 9 - The Role of Words in Cultural Evolution